PAHdb/cookbook/index.rst

 spectroscopic data, PAHdb also provides software tools to work with the spectral data.
 The portal to the data and tools is the PAHdb website, which is located at `https://www.astrochemistry.org/pahdb
 <https://www.astrochemistry.org/pahdb>`_.
-This is a cookbook with
+This is the PAHdb cookbook
-recipes for using the PAHdb software tools for data analysis
+that provides an overview of the Application Programming Interface used for the software tools and a collection of recipes for data analysis.

-Please consult the `document portal <https:/PAHdb.github.io>`_ for additional resources and information.
+Please consult the `Document Portal <https:/PAHdb.github.io>`_ and PAHdb `website <https://astrochemistry.org/pahdb>`_ for additional resources and information.

 .. toctree::
    :maxdepth: 1